Christie S. Warren

 Representative Professional Activities and Achievements

 Christie S. Warren is Professor of the Practice of International and Comparative Law and founding Director of the Program in Comparative Legal Studies and Post-Conflict Peacebuilding.
-Her areas of specialization include Comparative Law, Comparative Constitutional Systems, Post-Conflict Justice, International Human Rights Law, Civil Code Systems and Islamic Law.
+Her areas of specialization include Comparative Law, Comparative Constitutional Systems, Public International Law, Post-Conflict Justice, International Human Rights Law, Civil Code Systems and Islamic Law.
 She is a graduate of the Harvard Mediation Program.

 - Lifting the Veil: Women and Islamic Law, 15 Cardozo J.L. & Gender 33 (2008).